Innovative approaches for a liveable city

 Sustainable urban logistics in Wiesbaden pursues several key objectives:

-These goals are in line with city resolutions to improve air quality and enhance urban quality of life.
+These goals are in line with city resolutions to improve air quality and increase the quality of urban life.

 Challenges during implementation